Handle Incoming Calls 24/7: XBert AI Answers Questions, Books Appointments, and More.

 Works across multiple devices

 VoIP extensions are different from traditional landline extensions.
-You can use them on many devices, including:
+Through extensions, incoming calls ring on many devices, including:

 • Desk phones